HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 For example, a new version of SNOMED CT is released with a new problem code of 99999123 and a display name of “Obsessional thoughts of augmented reality video games” and this code is used in a Problem Observation.
-If neither originalText nor display were included in the xml entry, the human readable narrative for the entry (if not otherwise prcoessed)) might only say, “Problem 99999123 began on July 6, 2016 as noted by Dr. Ishihara.”
+If neither originalText nor display were included in the xml entry, the human readable narrative for the entry (if not otherwise processed) might only say, “Problem 99999123 began on July 6, 2016 as noted by Dr. Ishihara.”
 This would violate the core CDA principal of human readability.

 <table